 Mats will not be provided for you.
 Please bring your own mat and plenty of cold water to drink.
 Optional but highly recommended: small hand towel and hot yoga mat towel.

 Children handle high temperatures differently than adults in that they absorb heat more than adults do.
 They also have a smaller blood volume, which makes it harder for them to dissipate the heat, and their slower rate of sweat production effects their ability to cool off.
 Children under 14 years of age will not be allowed to practice in our studio, but we highly encourage an at home practice to prepare them for studio practice in the future.
+For safety reasons and to minimize distractions, children will not be allowed to wait in the lobby during class.

 98 - 105°